SrinivasJoshi/Dappify/README.md

 - **Effortless Contract Integration**: **Wagmi** simplifies smart contract integration, reducing the complexity of Ethereum interactions and allowing you to focus on building your dApp's core functionality.

+-- **Ethers.js Compatibility**: I prefer using Ethers.js in some "write to chain" use cases and don't want to deal with Wagmi hooks.Ethers.js provides a powerful alternative for Ethereum interactions.

 - **TypeScript Support**: Take advantage of TypeScript for enhanced code quality, better tooling, and improved developer experience.

 ### Setup and use